10up/wpacceptance/docs/index.md

 Unfortunately, good test suites can take awhile to run.
 WP Acceptance has to do a lot of work in order to setup an environment for testing.
 Here are some tips for getting your test suite to run faster:

-* Keep your snapshots as small as possible.
+* If using snapshots, keep them as small as possible.
 If your snapshot database is 1GB that means WP Acceptance will have to execute a massive SQL file.
 * Utilize environment caching on your local machine.
 When you run WP Acceptance, use the `--cache_environment` flag.
 This will force WP Acceptance to reuse the same environment as long as the suite configuration hasn't changed.
 * In your suite configuration, exclude unnecessary files and directories such as `node_modules` and `vendor`.
 * Don't require a clean database for each test.
 Set `disable_clean_db` to false in your suite configuration.
-* Remember, using `--local` will create a new snapshot on each run which is slow.
+* Remember, using `--local` will force tests to take much longer.

 ## Local Test Development